icoloma/tldgen/README.md

   </javadoc>
 ```

-The options are following Maven conventions, but you can easily adapt them for your own needs.
+This example is following Maven conventions, but you can easily adapt them for your own needs.
 The `libraries` set must contain the TLDGen jar.

 Maven usage
 ===